networknt/light-doc/content/en/tutorial/rest/swagger/petstore/test.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

-The best GUI tool to test RESTful API is [Postman][] and best command line tool is curl.
+The best GUI tool to test RESTful API is [Postman][] and the best command line tool is curl.

 Postman is very easy to set headers and other parameters and save the configuration for future usage.
 If you have a lot of endpoints, it is highly recommended to save all of